MaddulaSatwika/HeartDiseasePrediction/README.md

   Accuracy: 81%

 ## Future improvements
-  1. Integrate with a user-friendly web interface.
+-Integrate with a user-friendly web interface.
-  2.Test with larger and more diverse datasets.
+-Test with larger and more diverse datasets.
-  3.Experiment with deep learning models.
+-Experiment with deep learning models.